 If you want to know why the unwanted same sex attraction message is no longer relevant you can read this article.
 ‘Spiritual Gays’ ……an oxymoron?

 Peter Janetzki, on the Brisbane Christian radio station 96.5 FM, talked with Paul Wegner from Liberty Inc about unwanted same sex attraction.
-I think this ten minute snippet from the two hour show will give you some idea about how defensive people have become about the term ‘unwanted same sex attraction’.
+I think this ten minute snippet from the two hour show will give you some idea about how defensive people have become and are keen to use the term ‘unwanted same sex attraction’.
 Maybe one of the reasons they were so defensive was because of this.

 Want to share this.
 We have social media buttons for you below.